Difference between cat6 and cat7

 Should I use Cat6A or Cat7?

-Similarly, the CAT7 cable is a yet again higher category cable designed for even higher speeds and performance.
+- Overview: Cat7 is a higher category cable designed for even faster speeds and reduced interference, making it suitable for demanding applications.

 What is the advantage of CAT6A cable?